vmware/terraform-provider-nsxt/website/docs/r/vpc_subnet.html.markdown

 # nsxt_vpc_subnet

-This resource provides a method for the management of a VpcSubnet.
+This resource provides a method for the management of a Vpc Subnet.

 This resource is applicable to NSX Policy Manager.